MicrosoftDocs/powerbi-docs/articles/powerbi-service-create-apps.md

 There are two licensing scenarios for apps.
 In either case, as the app creator you need a Power BI Pro license.
 For your app users, there are two options.

 * Option 1: All business users need **Power BI Pro** licenses to view your apps.
 * Option 2: If your organization has a **Premium subscription** and your app workspace resides in the Power BI Premium capacity, then business users can access the content without a Power BI Pro license.
-Read more about [Power BI Premium](https://powerbi.microsoft.com/blog/microsoft-accelerates-modern-bi-adoption-with-power-bi-premium/).
+Read more about [What is Power BI Premium?](https://aka.ms/changethislink).

 ### Apps and organizational content packs